 Next, mix the wet ingredients in a blender and sift the dry ingredients in a large bowl, then pour the wet ingredients into the dry and thoroughly combine before filling muffin cups.

-First, melt the chocolate over simmering water, then add the coconut milk.
+First, melt chocolate over simmering water, then add coconut milk.
 Stir until it has melted and is well combined, and then allow it to cool completely before whipping it.
 This has become our go-to frosting and I used it as a creamy chocolate layer in this luscious little chocolate-raspberry parfait.

 If you make sure to wait until it is completely chilled and beginning to harden before you whip it, you’ll be happy with the results.
 It holds its shape and makes decorating with a piping bag a breeze.

 Finally, just serve and wait for the happy, chocolatey smiles all around!
 Any extras you have can be frozen in an air-tight container.